dickensas/backbone.offline.sql/README.md

 ## How to use

-Simply continue the same same as specified in Backbone.offline
+Simply continue the same as specified in Backbone.offline

 ## How it works